cyborginc/cyborg-vector-search-docs/cpp/cpp-api.md

 #### `IndexIVFPQ`

-This index type adds Product Quantization (PQ) to compress and store embeddings in the index, yielding the following characteristics:
+Product Quantization compresses embeddings, making it suitable for balancing memory use and recall:

 | Speed | Recall | Index Size |
 | :---: | :----: | :--------: |